arm-ARMY/m5phisher/README.md

 English:
 This is a fork from https://github.com/n0xa/m5stick-nemo/, version 2.5.0.
 This started as a fork to understand how the code works...
-The only modification is the change in the NEMO Portal (renamed for WiFiPhisher) for a generic router firmware update to get WiFi creds instead Google account.
+The only modification is the change in the NEMO Portal (renamed for WiFiPhisher on menu and WiFi-Portal network name) for a generic router firmware update to get WiFi creds instead Google account.
 The code is not finished.
 I plan to remove the first field in portal.h, the ones that ask for Network SSID confirmation, as it sounds odd and non leggit.
 I don't know how to do it yet.
 Helps are very welcome.